-Speak to them about the serious consequences that can come about as a result of carrying a knife, and try to find out why they feel the need to carry a knife.
+Speak to them about the serious consequences of carrying a knife, and try to find out why they feel the need to carry a knife.
 It could be that they don’t feel safe, or because their friends do.
 It’s important to get to the reason before you can address it.

 Carrying a knife could be a sign that your child is involved in gang related crime.
 Read further information on what to do to help prevent your child from joining a gang or if you believe your child is involved in this type of activity.

-If you want to report crime anonymously, you can do so by calling Crimestoppers on 0800 555 111 or completing the online form.
+If you want to report crime anonymously, you can do so by calling Crimestoppers on 0800 555 111 or completing the online crime report form.

 No Knives, Better Lives